What is Payroll? Your Guide to Wages, Taxes, and Benefits

 For businesses with fewer than 50 employees, health insurance is still deductible but not required.

-Non-required benefits:
+Non-required benefits

-Benefits that your business chooses to provide beyond those that are required might include retirement plans, health insurance, life insurance, gym memberships, childcare programs, and so much more.
 Most of these costs are deductible as an expense to your business if they’re provided to non-owner employees.

 The wage, tax, and benefit rules listed above are the most basic rules for your business, but the full scope of these laws can get very detailed and is constantly changing.